 Under Pennsylvania law, simple assault is defined by anyone does the following actions:

-- attempts to cause or intentionally, knowingly or recklessly causes bodily injury to another;
+- Attempts to cause or intentionally, knowingly or recklessly causes bodily injury to another;

-- negligently causes bodily injury to another with a deadly weapon;
+- Negligently causes bodily injury to another with a deadly weapon;

-- attempts by physical menace to put another in fear of imminent serious bodily injury; or
+- Attempts by physical menace to put another in fear of imminent serious bodily injury; or

-- conceals or attempts to conceal a hypodermic needle on his person and intentionally or knowingly penetrates a law enforcement officer or an officer or an employee of a correctional institution, county jail or prison, detention facility or mental hospital during the course of an arrest or any search of the person.
+- Conceals or attempts to conceal a hypodermic needle on his person and intentionally or knowingly penetrates a law enforcement officer or an officer or an employee of a correctional institution, county jail or prison, detention facility or mental hospital during the course of an arrest or any search of the person.

 Typically simple assault is a second-degree misdemeanor unless it was a bar fight or group fight of mutual consent, which makes it a third-degree misdemeanor, or against a child under the age of 12 by a person 18 or older, which makes it a first-degree misdemeanor.